-The study of complex activities such as scientific production and software development often require modeling connections among heterogeneous entities including people, institutions and artifacts.
-Despite numerous advances in algorithms and visualization techniques for understanding such social networks, the process of constructing network models and performing exploratory analysis remains difficult and time-consuming.
-In this paper we present Orion, a system for interactive modeling, transformation and visualization of network data.
+The study of complex activities such as scientific production and software development often requires modeling connections among heterogeneous entities including people, institutions, and artifacts.
+Despite advances in algorithms and visualization techniques for understanding such social networks, the process of constructing network models and performing exploratory analysis remains difficult and time-consuming.
+In this article, we present Orion, a system for interactive modeling, transformation, and visualization of network data.
 Orion's interface enables the rapid manipulation of large graphs-including the specification of complex linking relationships-using simple drag-and-drop operations with desired node types.
-Orion maps these user interactions to statements in a declarative workflow language that incorporates both relational operators (e.g., selection, aggregation and joins) and network analytics (e.g., centrality measures).
-We demonstrate how these features enable analysts to flexibly construct and compare networks in domains such as online health communities, academic collaboration and distributed software development.
+Orion maps these user interactions to statements in a declarative workflow language that incorporates both relational operators (e.g. selection, aggregation, and joins) and network analytics (e.g. centrality measures).
+We demonstrate how these features enable analysts to flexibly construct and compare networks in domains such as online health communities, electronic medical records, academic collaboration, and distributed software development.

+Keywords

-Keywords: social network analysis, data management, data transformation, graphs, visualization, end-user programming.
+Social network analysis, data management, data transformation, graphs, visualization, end-user programming